Sheffield United confirm ticket details for FA Cup semi-final v Manchester City

 Sheffield United have announced ticket details for their FA Cup semi-final against Manchester City next month, after the date and kick-off time were confirmed earlier today.

-The Blades will take on Wembley at City on Saturday April 22, with the game kicking off at 4.45pm and being televised live on ITV and its associated platforms.
+The Blades will take on City at Wembley on Saturday April 22, with the game kicking off at 4.45pm and being televised live on ITV and its associated platforms.

-Tickets will be sold from the North Stand round to the South Stand and will be available online only, on the following dates:
+Tickets will be sold to Unitedites from the North Stand round to the South Stand and will be available online only, on the following dates:

 - Thursday 6th April, 9am - 2022/23 Sheffield United season ticket holders - one ticket per customer number.